 - Read about the federal laws that impact workplace issues at The U.S. Department of Labor

 - Use the Department of Labor's Occupational Safety and Health Administration's handbook for small businesses

 - Consider these handbook updates for 2021

-If you want to protect yourself and your small business even further and set yourself up for success, then it’s imperative to use pre-employment screening services to learn more about your job candidate.
+If you want to protect yourself and your small business even further and set yourself up for success, then it’s imperative to use background check service to learn more about your job candidate.
 Doing your due diligence to ensure that you’re bringing the most loyal employees aboard not only helps you but helps your company.

 ShareAble for Hires is an online employment background check tool from TransUnion that can help you streamline your hiring process.
 Unlike traditional screening companies who may take days or weeks to complete a screening, ShareAble for Hires provides small business owners with immediate access to crucial information to get a more elaborate picture of their job applicant.
 ShareAble for Hires empowers the applicant to push their information to you, the employer.
 That way, you and the applicant are at ease when it comes to sharing personal information (social security number, date of birth, driver’s license number…).
 Instead of asking your applicant to provide you with this information, the applicant sends it to us and we send you the necessary information to you.

 Creating an account and conducting a pre-employment screening is fast.
 With ShareAble for Hires, there are no sign-up fees, membership requirements, or hidden background check costs.
 We offer affordable pre-employment screening solutions that offer pay as you go pricing, so you never have to pay for more than you need.